featherbear/learn-system-internals/content/cpu-fundamentals/overview.md

 ---

-## Flag Registers
+## Status Registers

-A CPU would contain a flag register - that holds various attributes about the CPU's current state.
+A CPU would contain a status register - that holds various attributes/flags about the CPU's current state.
 These are used by future instructions

 * e.g. `30-30` => `zero flag` = `1`
 * e.g. `30-15` => `zero flag` = `0`
 * e.g. `30-50` => `sign flag` = `1`

-Each different flag is (usually) 1-bit long, and such a 32-bit flag register can hold 32 different attributes.
+Each different flag is (usually) 1-bit long, and such a 32-bit status register can hold 32 different flags.

 ---